The Spice of Life: 9 Great Health Benefits of Ginger Tea

 Step 3: Steep

 Let the ginger steep for 10 minutes when using raw ginger.
-If using a tea bag, brew for the recommend time printed on the tag.
+If using a tea bag, brew based on manufacturer instructions.

 Step 4: Flavor